 Getting that perfect shot can be difficult.
 There are a number of different variables that come into play that can make or break whether that shot is National Geographic worthy, such as lighting, motion, gear, and even the camera case.
 These tips are designed to help you get the best shot possible, not matter what the situation.1.
 Know the LightThe first thing you should do is assess where the light is coming from and use that to your advantage.
 Whether the light is natural or... continue reading

 When I started in photography back in the mid 1990s we were all shooting film and film that was manufactured for higher light sensitivity caused the silver halide to clump together causing a phenomenon we termed "grainy."
-Some photographers actually liked the look produced by this high speed film and a whole art subculture was born around it.Even today, in what can be called the digital age, these same individuals still practice their craft with high speed film.Even though the "... continue reading
+Some photographers actually liked the look produced by this high speed film and a whole art subculture was born around it.Even today, in what can be called the digital age, these same individuals still practice their craft with high speed film.Even though the "we love grain"... continue reading

 Interact, make friends, share tips and techniques, have fun.
 Dreamstime wants your ideas and thoughts whether you are a photographer, designer or regular user.
 Create a blog to tell your story, promote favorite images and photographers, post tutorials or simply exchange opinions with your with fellow dreamstimers.